top of page

 The Wieliczka Salt Mine (Polish: Kopalnia Soli Wieliczka), excavated since the 13th century CE, produced table salt continuously until 2007 CE and was one of the world's oldest operating salt mines.
 The mine is located in Wieliczka, which is a city just south of Kraków.

 Table salt, in the form of sodium chloride with brine welling up to the surface had been collected in the region since Neolithic times and a mine was established since the Middle Ages as a result of improvement in livelihood and culinary requirements.
-At one point it covered almost 1/3 of the entire Polish income, and hence salt was considered so precious that it is referred to as white gold, as blogged earlier in Hallstatt.
+At one point it covered almost 1/3 of the entire income of Poland (Polska), and hence salt was considered so precious that it is referred to as white gold, as blogged earlier in Hallstatt.
 Throughout, the royal salt mine was operated by the Kraków Salt Mines (Żupy Krakowskie) company.
 The commercial operation was only discontinued as recently in 1996 CE due to constant flooding of the mine and falling salt prices, and the mine is now only a museum.

 The mine is now an official Polish Historic Monument (Pomnik Historii).
 Its main attractions include the shafts and labyrinthine passageways, displays of historic salt-mining technology, an underground lake.
 The most eye-catching inside the mine are the salt-rock sculptures, miners had been carving various beautiful sculptures and statues and even four chapels out from rock salt!